Curriculum Notes Year 7

 Topics & Vocabulary

-• School subjects
+- School subjects

-• Opinions about subjects
+- Opinions about subjects

-• Describing your school
+- Describing your school

-• Break time
+- Break time

-• Telling the time
+- Telling the time

-• Understanding details about schools
+- Understanding details about schools

 Grammar

-• Using -ar verbs in the we form
+- Using -ar verbs in the we form

-• Me gusta(n) + el/la/los/las
+- Me gusta(n) + el/la/los/las

-• Using ‘a’, ‘some’ and ‘the’
+- Using ‘a’, ‘some’ and ‘the’

-• Using -er and -ir verbs
+- Using -er and -ir verbs

 Latin

-Latin will be learnt using a range of materials, a textbook and online activities, as well as reading comprehension, and writing activities.
-The students will have access to www.clc.cambridgescp.com, www.conjuguemos.com, www.languagesonline.org and www.quizlet.com.
-We encourage the use of these resources at home and in school.
+Latin will be learnt using Cambridge Latin Course Book 1 and online activities, as well as reading comprehension and translation exercises (Stages 1-4).
+The students will have access to www.clc.cambridgescp.com, www.conjuguemos.com, www.languagesonline.org

 Grammar:

-• Nouns – nominative and accusative cases (singular and plural) of 1st 3 declensions
+- Nouns – nominative and accusative cases (singular and plural) of 1st 3 declensions

-• Verbs: Present Tense: 1st, 2nd and 3rd person singular; 3rd person plural
+- Verbs: Present Tense: 1st, 2nd and 3rd person singular; 3rd person plural.

 Vocabulary:

-• Around 15-20 words per Stage (8 stages) which are also on the GCSE vocabulary list.
+- Around 15-20 words per Stage (4 stages) which are also on the GCSE vocabulary list.

-• Derivation work to make connections between Latin vocabulary and English, French and Spanish vocabulary.
+- Derivation work to make connections between Latin vocabulary and English, French and Spanish vocabulary.

 Culture:

-• Roman history is combined with the language throughout, and the influence of the Romans, and similarities and differences between ancient and modern society explored.
-Topics are the
+- Roman history is combined with the language throughout, and the influence of the Romans, and similarities and differences between ancient and modern society explored.
+Topics are the Roman house and household, food and daily life, business and leisure in towns, the theatre, slavery.

 Religious Education

-Head of Department: Mr Gareth Phillips
+Head of Department: Mr Graham West

 Overview